CharReek/Project-4-Blog/README.md

 * Leaving the page with out submitting the comment

 Once comments are approved by the admin they can be seen on the post. i tested to make sure that admins had this abilty to both approve and decline comments.

+### Deleting Posts
+I tested that this worked by creating mutiple test post under different logins to see if i could delete a post that was not created by that user.
+Once i was sure you could not delete anothers post i created a test post and signed in as the user to delete this.
+Everything worked as expected and it took the user back to the homepage.

+### Editing Posts
+I tested this by creating a test post and going inot it as the user who created it to edit it.
+I made changed to the title, contect and excert and saved it.Everything worked as expected it took the user back to the blog post with the updated change

 ### Links
 All links work as expected across all the pages with out any issues.
 Those that are required to bring up pages in a new tab perform as needed. the link hover/ on click effects all work as needed.